raysan5/challenges/03_challenge_maze3d/README.md

 [06](#lesson-06-collision-detection-and-resolution) | collision detection and resolution | [06_maze_game_collisions.c](lessons/06_maze_game_collisions.c) | ResolveCollisionCubicmap()
 [07](#lesson-07-models-loading) | models loading and drawing | [07_maze_game_models.c](lessons/07_maze_game_models.c) | LoadModel(), LoadOBJ()

-**NOTE:** Most of the documentation for the challenge is directly included in the source code files as code comments, in the form of *TODO* points for every task to be completed.
+**NOTE:** Most of the documentation for the challenge is directly included in the source code files as code comments.
 Read carefully those comments to understand every task and how implement the proposed solutions.

 ### Lesson 01: Introduction to OpenGL